NiCKMiNATi/Movie-Management/README.md

 4. Lombok dependency (Helps reducing boilerplate code with the help of annotations)

 Created using :
+1. Spring Initializr website to generate the necessary files
-1. IntelliJ
+2. IntelliJ
-2. ChatGPT
+3. ChatGPT
-3. Git BASH(to push code to Repository)
+4. Git BASH(to push code to Repository)

 Folders:
 1. Model